yunishi3/3D-FCR-alphaGAN/README.md

 ## Suggestions of future work
 #### Revise the dataset
-In this work, reconstruction task of auto-encoding worked well, but generation task from random distribution to get novel scenes did not work well.
-If I didn't use auto-encoding, it was extremely hard to get implicit representation in this dataset'.
+In this work, reconstruction task by auto-encoder worked well, but generation task from random distribution to get novel scenes did not work well.
+If I didn't use auto-encoder, it was extremely hard to get implicit representation in this dataset.
+#### Isolate the latet spaces to single objects and layouts

 ## Installation
  This package requires python2.7.
 If you don't have fllowing prerequisists, you need to download them using pip, apt-get etc before downloading the repository.